Dynamical system analysis of quantum tunneling in an asymmetric double-well potential: Author Declarations

 \textbf{Swetamber Das} Conceptualization (equal); Formal analysis (supporting); Software (lead); Visualization (lead); Writing -- original draft (equal); Writing -- review and editing (equal). \textbf{Arghya Dutta}: Conceptualization (equal); Formal analysis (lead); Software (supporting); Visualization (supporting); Writing -- original draft (equal); Writing -- review and editing (equal).

-\subsection{DATA AVAILABILITY}
+\subsection{Data Availability}

 Data sharing is not applicable to this article as no new data were created or analyzed in this study.
-All numerical code that support the findings of this study are openly available at the GitHub repository: \href{https://github.com/Dynamics-and-Complexity-Group/quantum-dynamics}{https://github.com/Dynamics-and-Complexity-Group/quantum-dynamics}.
-A permanent, versioned archive is maintained on Zenodo at: \href{https://doi.org/10.5281/zenodo.17456181}{10.5281/zenodo.17456181}.
+All numerical codes supporting the findings of this study are openly available in the \href{https://github.com/Dynamics-and-Complexity-Group/quantum-dynamics}{GitHub repository}.
+A permanent versioned archive is also maintained on \href{https://doi.org/10.5281/zenodo.19426286}{Zenodo}.